TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 ................
 Two annual release dates are currently planned: January 16, and June 14.
 Current release candidate branches for next release are named 'v1.xx_RC'

+**Included in next release v1.12**

+* RTL
+    * Support for Verilator.
+    * Support for mixed language designs with improved control over compile order for RTL simulator(s).
+    * Compilation and simulation optimization control for (some) RTL simulators to trade off waveform resolution to simulation speed.
+    * Further improved timescale handling in RTL simulations.
+* Spice
+    * Fixes to power consumption extraction.
+* Desig entities
+    * Support for Verilator added to inverter and inverter_tests.
+    * Make recipes to inverter_tests: 'open' to choose open source simulators only.
+Recipe 'proprietary' runs tests with proprietary simulator(s).

 **Roadmap for the next release is roughly**

 * Support for Verilator